d-mg17/YT_videoDownloader/README.md

 1. Download the code has a .zip file and extract the python program.
 2. Open the program on a text editor so you can change where you want to save the video and save it.
 3. Then on the terminal run it using `python downloader.py "YouTube link"` on Windows or `python3 downloader.py "YouTube link"` on Mac.
+4. Check the folder you selected on step 2.